Marc Hunter: Personal life

 Annie Burton, a rock music writer for Rock Australia Magazine, had a nine-year domestic relationship with Marc Hunter from mid-1975.
 By the mid-1980s, they had separated and shared custody of their child.
 In 1985, he shared a house with Renée Geyer.

-In the late 1980s, Hunter married Wendy Heather, a fashion designer, and the couple had two children Isabella and Jackson.
-Isabella "Bella" Hunter covered Dragon's song April Sun in Cuba, in February 2009 for RocKwiz Salutes the Bowl (March 2009) – a celebration of the Myer Music Bowl's 50th anniversary – on an episode of season six of the SBS program, RocKwiz.
+In the late 1980s, Hunter married Wendy Heather, a fashion designer, and the couple had two children, Isabella and Jackson.
+Isabella "Bella" Hunter covered Dragon's song "April Sun in Cuba", in February 2009 for RocKwiz Salutes the Bowl (March 2009) – a celebration of the Myer Music Bowl's 50th anniversary – on an episode of season six of the SBS program, RocKwiz.
 Live performances by various artists were also released as a DVD of the same name.
 She was a contestant on season four of the Australian version of The X Factor, in August 2012 but she was eliminated before the finals.

 In October 2011 Hunter's biography, Chasing the Dragon: the Life and Death of Marc Hunter, was published by Jeff Apter.
 Fiona Scott-Norman of The Sydney Morning Herald felt it "should be a classic modern-day tragedy" as Hunter provided "an embarrassment of talent and charisma, held the promise of greatness in his hands and pissed it all away through heroin, narcissism and self-sabotage.
 He died at 44 from throat cancer and it's a toss-up which of his addictions was to blame."
 However, she felt that Apter's presentation was "a utilitarian read that feels like it's been knocked out pretty quickly...
 Hunter is never likeable, or even knowable.
 He got lost early on, from the minute Dragon hit Sydney and heroin in 1975 and Apter does not find him."
 Simon Collins of The West Australian reviewed several rock music biographies, he noticed that Apter "spoke to dozens of family and friends, including a who's who of Australian rock in the 70s and 80s."
 Apter portrayed Hunter as someone who "could be a horrendous human being, some sort of supernatural charisma the only explanation for the almost universal love for the larger-than-life antipodean superstar.
 Heroin, booze and women feature in equally gargantuan proportions"; however, the biography, "lacks the real passion that underpins some of the great rock books."

+In 2023, Hunter's daughter, Bella, married billionaire Restoration Hardware CEO Gary Friedman.